Job 37

 Verse 16's "balancings of the clouds" (מִפְלְשֵׁי עָב) uses a rare word מִפְלָשׁ — the precise equilibrium by which clouds remain suspended in the atmosphere.
 How does water-laden air float?
 The ancient questioner did not know the physics; Elihu's rhetorical point stands: this is one of the mysteries of creation that no human being designed or understands from the ground up.

-Verse 18's "cast metal mirror" (כִּרְאִי מוּצָק) is a striking simile for the sky.
+Verse 18's "cast metal mirror" (כִּרְאִי מוּצָק) is a simile for the sky.
 Ancient mirrors were polished bronze, hard and reflective.
 The sky stretched out above the earth is like an enormous dome of polished metal — vast, impenetrable, fashioned by divine skill.
 Can Job do this?
 The rhetorical question is not meant to humiliate Job but to reorient his expectations: the God who fashioned the sky is not the kind of deity who submits to human legal demands.